aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M03-Unit 5 Provision an ExpressRoute circuit.md

    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help.

    <validation step="d6ba71c7-11b3-4d31-97c6-fa7f26cea24e" />

-## Extend your learning with Copilot

-Copilot can assist you in learning how to use the Azure scripting tools.
-Copilot can also assist in areas not covered in the lab or where you need more information.
-Open an Edge browser and choose Copilot (top right) or navigate to *copilot.microsoft.com*.
-Take a few minutes to try these prompts.
-+ What service providers are available for Azure ExpressRoute?
-+ What are the most common configuration issues with Azure ExpressRoute?
-What should I do if I have that issue?

-## Learn more with self-paced training

-+ [Introduction to Azure ExpressRoute](https://learn.microsoft.com/training/modules/intro-to-azure-expressroute/).
-In this module, you learn what Azure ExpressRoute is and the functionality it provides.
-+ [Design and implement ExpressRoute](https://learn.microsoft.com/training/modules/design-implement-azure-expressroute/).
-In this module, you learn how to design and implement Azure ExpressRoute, ExpressRoute Global Reach, ExpressRoute FastPath.

 ## Key takeaways